theohbrothers/docker-go-tools/README.md

 We create daemon `go` container, and `bindfs` its `GOROOT` (`/usr/local/go`) onto the Host at the same path (`/usr/local/go`).

-This allows the user to access Go runtime files as though it were installed on the Host.
+This allows the user to access Go runtime / native files as though it were installed on the Host.
+More importantly, it allows a local debugger (e.g. `dlv`) or go-to-definition tool (e.g. `godef`) to open the necessary Go native files.

 ### Go